Facebook icon5 Best Document Parsers in 2026 (Tested on Financial PDFs)

 Being open source, Dolphin gives developers the flexibility to self-host, experiment, and customize workflows without recurring per-page costs.
 However, it does require a dedicated GPU (around 5.8 GB of VRAM), making it more suited to teams who are comfortable with infrastructure management.

-In our benchmarks, Dolphin delivered decent accuracy on headings and simple tables, but occasionally misordered content or misformatted markdown in dense financial reports.
+In my benchmarks, Dolphin delivered decent accuracy on headings and simple tables, but occasionally misordered content or misformatted markdown in dense financial reports.
 On the plus side, it was fast (~7.1 seconds) compared to most commercial tools, making it attractive for projects where speed matters more than perfect structure.

 How to use Dolphin by ByteDance?